57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana-Preamble/README.md

   - `lamports_per_byte_year` = rent per byte per year
   - `exemption_threshold` = number of years exempt from rent (default: 2 years)

-- 3.If an account balance exceeds the rent-exempt threshold, the account will not be reclaimed.
+- If an account balance exceeds the rent-exempt threshold, the account will not be reclaimed.
-- 4.If the balance falls below the threshold, rent must be paid, reducing the balance.
+- If the balance falls below the threshold, rent must be paid, reducing the balance.
 If the balance is depleted, the account is deleted.
-- 5.The required minimum balance is determined programmatically using `getMinimumBalanceForRentExemption`.
+- The required minimum balance is determined programmatically using `getMinimumBalanceForRentExemption`.
-- 6.When an account is closed, the system automatically refunds the rent deposit (the previously frozen SOL), freeing the occupied storage space.
+- When an account is closed, the system automatically refunds the rent deposit (the previously frozen SOL), freeing the occupied storage space.

-For more details on Rent calculations, see Solana's documentation: [Solana Docs: Rent](https://solana.com/docs/core/fees#rent).
+For more details on Rent calculations, see Solana's documentation: [Solana Docs: Rent](https://docs.anza.xyz/implemented-proposals/rent).

 ## 5. Core Conceptual Foundations of Solana